 Table of contents

-1. scope of application
+- Scope of application

-2. conclusion of contract
+- Conclusion of contract

-4. prices and terms of payment
+- Prices and terms of payment

-6. retention of title
+- Retention of title

 - Liability for defects (warranty)

-9. special conditions for the processing of goods according to certain specifications of the customer
+- Special conditions for the processing of goods according to certain specifications of the customer

-11. place of jurisdiction
+- Place of jurisdiction

-12. alternative dispute resolution
+- Alternative dispute resolution

 1) Scope of application

-1.2 A consumer within the meaning of these General Terms and Conditions is any natural person who concludes a legal transaction for purposes which can predominantly neither be attributed to his commercial nor his self-employed professional activity.
-Entrepreneur in the sense of these GTC is a natural or legal person or a partnership with legal capacity, which acts in the exercise of its commercial or independent professional activity when concluding a legal transaction.
+1.2 A consumer within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that can predominantly be attributed neither to his commercial nor to his independent professional activity.
+An entrepreneur within the meaning of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or independent professional activity.